-&lt;sup>1 All children must apply for admission to the school, including children at an Early Years setting.
+&lt;sup>1 All children must apply for admission to the school.
+This includes children at any Early Years setting.

-&lt;sup>2 The receiving school is responsible for naming 'linked' or 'feeder' schools in its own admissions policy.
+&lt;sup>2 A receiving school names 'feeder' schools in its own admissions policy.
 This can change from one year to the next.

-&lt;sup>3 Devon County Council will provide free school transport for Devon-resident children where the school is further than a walking distance of 2 miles.
-See Devon's Education Transport Policy for full details or eligibility to school transport.
+&lt;sup>3 The LA will provide free transport for eligible Devon-resident children where the primary or infant school is further than a walking distance of 2 miles.
+See Devon's Education Transport Policy for full details of eligibility.